Leone25/reader-plus-downloader/README.md

 # Reader+ downloader
 Download your Pearson books from Reader+ into an offline PDF.

-NOTE: this app currently has no support for eText books, please use [this one](https://github.com/lucafont2/pearson-downloader) untill it's implemented
+NOW WITH SUPPORT FOR BOTH PDFS AND ETEXT!!!

 ## How to use